apache/bigtop/bigtop-packages/src/charm/spark/layer-spark/README.md

 supports the following config parameters.

 ## driver_memory
-**Local/Standalone mode only**: Amount of memory to use for the driver process (1g by default).
-Set a different value (in g, m, or %) with:
+Amount of memory available for the Spark driver process (1g by default).
+Set a different value with:

-    juju config spark driver_memory=50%
+    juju config spark driver_memory=4096m

 ## executor_memory
-**Local/Standalone mode only**: Amount of memory to use for each executor process (1g by default).
-Set a different value (in g, m, or %) with:
+Amount of memory available for each Spark executor process (1g by default).
+Set a different value with:

     juju config spark executor_memory=2g

+> **Note**: When Spark is in YARN mode, ensure the configured executor memory does not exceed the NodeManager maximum (defined on each nodemanager as `yarn.nodemanager.resource.memory-mb` in `yarn-default.xml`).

 ## spark_bench_enabled